Open Access

 Members

-The working group consists of one Open Access expert per University.
+Our working group consists of one Open Access expert from each university.
 All members bring different types of expertise from their backgrounds, for example in law, research or communication.
 In addition, it has links with NWO, universities of applied sciences, DANS-KNAW, NPOS and UNL.

 Ron Aardening – Maastricht University